-ENG 101 3 credits ENG 102 3 credits
+ENG 101 Written Communications I 3 credits ENG 102 Written Communications II 3 credits

-Select one course from list on pages 48-49.
-3 credits
+Select one course from list on pages 49-50.

-Select two Lab Science courses from list on pages 48-49.
+Select two Lab Science courses from list on pages 49-50.
 If you plan to transfer consult the catalog or an advisor from the school you will transfer to as you make your selections.

-Select from at least two departments on the Humanities list on pages 48-49.
+Select from at least two departments on the Humanities list on pages 49-50.
 At least one of the Humanities courses must be from the Fine Arts.
 If you plan to transfer, consult the catalog or an advisor from the school you will transfer to as you make your selections.
-6 to 9 credits

-Select from at least two departments on the Social Sciences list on pages 48-49.
+Select from at least two departments on the Social Sciences list on pages 49-50.
 If you plan to transfer, consult the catalog or an advisor from the school you will transfer to as you make your selections.

-Select courses from the Options category on pages 48-49 to complete the 35 credits required for the AGEC.
+Select courses from the Options category on pages 49-50 to complete the 35 credits required for the AGEC.

-AGEC-B: This General Education Program is intended for students majoring in a business curriculum.
+AGEC-B: This General Education Program is intended for students majoring in a business curriculum